Yeah, me too!

 Go on a hunt in your backyard or neighborhood for rocks then let them paint them.
-Washable paints like these are best and you can leave them to it while you get some tasks completed.
+Washable paints are best and you can leave them to it while you get some tasks completed.
 My kids love to paint!

 8. Set Up a Store